We are excited to share new resources for those doing Website or Documentary Projects.

+Purdue OWL—Please refer to Chicago Manual of Style on this website.
 This is an excellent website that will help you make sure all of your citations and bibliographic information are correctly formatted.
-For researchers, the bibliography (listing of all research resources) is often considered the most important part of their entire paper, so try to give it the loving attention it screams for.
-From the competitive perspective, projects that perform well always have strong bibliographies paired with strong presentation.
+For researchers, the bibliography (listing of all research resources) is often considered the most important part of their entire paper, so try to give it the loving attention it needs.
+Projects that perform well always have strong bibliographies paired with strong presentation.

-A lot of intellectual resources can only be accessed by paying a lot of money to get to them, so it’s always really wonderful when educational institutions create spaces that provide open-access to our larger communities.
+ScholarSpace at University of Hawaiʻi at Mānoa—A lot of resources can only be accessed by paying a lot of money to get to them, so it’s always really wonderful when educational institutions create spaces that provide open-access to our larger communities.
 ScholarSpace gives you access to a variety of resources.
 You can type in a search, or you can browse by subject, author, or UHM department (Anthropology, History, etc.).

 eVols at University of Hawaiʻi at Mānoa—Similar to ScholarSpace, eVols gives you open-access to academic and community scholarship.